-The above subsidiary criteria are weighed together into an overall grade (1-7).
-Normally, the scientific quality of the application should be given the most weight in the overall assessment.
-The criteria novelty and originality and merits may only in exceptional cases outweigh weaknesses in scientific quality, and then only minor weaknesses.
-It is a prerequisite for being awarded a grant within educational science that the proposal is feasible, and that the applicant has a solid and relevant competence for the purpose.
+The various subsidiary criteria shall be weighed together into an overall grade according to the seven-grade scale.
+A rule of thumb is that the subsidiary criterion for scientific quality shall be allocated the greatest weight.
+The subsidiary criteria novelty and originality or the applicants' merits can only in exceptional circumstances balance out weaknesses in scientific quality when weighed together, and in such a case only minor weaknesses.
+It is a prerequisite for being awarded a grant in educational sciences that the proposal is relevant and feasible, and that the applicant has solid and relevant competence for the purpose.